How to query an interval? Understand `foverlap` and `roll` in data.table

 - allows for precise matching

-- could match to multiple values
+- can match multiple values

 - Cons:

-- can’t do fuzzy matching
+- cannot do fuzzy matching

 - more complicated